immersive-web/privacy-and-security/EXPLAINER.md

 ##### Filtering
 On systems where historical geometry is available beyond the scope of the current session, user agents may wish to filter what data is available to sites to only include data present in the user's current browsing session.

-For example, a user agent might limit the distance and location of data that is available, to only that _near _the user.
+For example, a user agent might limit the distance and location of data that is available, to only that _near_ the user.
 This approach has limitations and might still expose data that is not visible to the user (for example, geometry for objects directly behind a wall in the user's space).
 This approach may also limit AR use cases (for example, in a large room or outdoors, some geometry might be beyond the allowable distance).

-Similarly, a user agent might limit the scope of data to only that _visible _in the user's view, or data about geometry that has actually been seen by the user in the current session.
+Similarly, a user agent might limit the scope of data to only that _visible_ in the user's view, or data about geometry that has actually been seen by the user in the current session.
 For example, a hit testing API might limit results to those visible in the current view by only providing the closest hit-test result (thus not including anything that is occluded) and by restricting rays to those within the user's viewport, originating from the device pose.
 However, this approach may not guarantee that historical data is excluded.
 For example, if there is not yet any geometry information known about the visible user's space, then hit tests may return results from known, adjacent areas without a way of disambiguating whether those results are visible or not.

-<span style="color:#24292e;">The approach that a user agent takes will likely depend upon the mechanisms offered by the underlying AR system.
-For example, a subsystem may have mechanisms for filtering real-world geometry to that seen within the current session, or may have its own context management system for managing access to previously mapped areas such as rooms.</span>
+The approach that a user agent takes will likely depend upon the mechanisms offered by the underlying AR system.
+For example, a subsystem may have mechanisms for filtering real-world geometry to that seen within the current session, or may have its own context management system for managing access to previously mapped areas such as rooms.

 ##### Clearing Data